rzlife/rzlife.github.io/aboutMe.md

 title: "About Me!"
 layout: post
 ---
 Hi!
 My name is Rebecca.
-I've created this website because I love writing and I hope you can enjoy as I share some pieces that I wrote. :D
+I'm a middle school student who has absolutely no idea how to code and it completely confuzzled by this stuff.
+I've created this website because I like writing and oversharing on the internet (*ᴗ͈ˬᴗ͈)ꕤ*.ﾟ
-I will post some fragments of my life as well.
-If you have any questions, you can contact me through my email, which is at the little icon at the bottom.
+I also want to start posting blogs and plogs because I do like taking pictures! (my storage has been dead since 2021, don't ask how I've survived after...)

-Also, you can check out my sister's website [Cathy's Website](https://yswcyswc.github.io), where she post cool and interesting facts about her life at home and at her university, Carnegie Mellon! :DD
+Also, you can check out my sister's website [Cathy's Website](https://yswcyswc.github.io), where she post interesting bits of her life, work and university!  :DD

 <img src = "/assets/capybara.jpg" alt = 'cat poo' width = '170' height = '150'>

-PIZZZAAAAA literally me -
+yoi~~